RobSchilderr/RobSchilderr/README.md

 - 👋 Hi, I’m @RobSchilderr
 - 👀 I’m interested in Web Development and entrepreneurship
-- 🌱 I’m currently developing with Typescript and GraphQL, primarily in React, NextJS, NodeJS.
+- 🌱 I’m currently developing with Typescript, SQL and GraphQL, primarily in React, NextJS, NodeJS.
 - 📫 www.robschilder.com

 Check out www.howhotwillitget.com for one of my large projects 🔥